Thameslink Programme, London

 "The number of stations within the new Thameslink framework should be around 150."

+A plan to expand on the runaway success of the initial project by incorporating more lines north and south of the Thames and increase overall capacity was formulated as Thameslink 2000.
 This title contained the intended opening date, something to become an embarrassing indication of reluctance to fund the scheme and ensuing delay.

 Rising passenger numbers for leisure travel as well as for commuting has however sustained the pressure to increase rail capacity across the south-east.

-By mid-2007 the required planning permissions and funding approval had been received for the £5.5bn project.
-Now called the Thameslink Programme, the revived scheme is under the direction of British infrastructure operator Network Rail.
-The first phase began in October 2007 with a ceremonial start of works at Luton Airport Parkway; one of around 50 stations outside London where platforms will need lengthening to accommodate 12-coach trains, ending the present eight-coach limit.
+The first phase began in October 2007 with a ceremonial start of works at Luton Airport Parkway; one of around 50 stations outside London where platforms needed lengthening by 80m to accommodate 12-coach trains, ending the eight-coach limit.
+Network Rail completed the extension work at Luton Airport Parkway in December 2008.
+It is the First Capital Connect-managed station.

-The longest extra routes to be incorporated under Thameslink will be those currently operating from London Kings Cross to the East Coast Main Line station of Peterborough (76 miles/122km) and Kings Lynn (99 miles/159km) via Cambridge.
+The longest extra routes to be incorporated under Thameslink will be those operating from London Kings Cross to the East Coast Main Line station of Peterborough (76 miles/122km) and Kings Lynn (99 miles/159km) via Cambridge.
 Destinations in southern England likely to be added to the system include Guildford, Eastbourne, Dartford and Ashford.
 In all, the number of stations within the new Thameslink framework should be around 150.

 The infrastructure that originally facilitated and remains central to Thameslink is a largely tunnel section from a divergence from the Midland mainline north of St Pancras, through Farringdon to Blackfriars station, where there is access to lines south of the Thames.
 Replacing Kings Cross Thameslink, the much larger in-tunnel station at St Pancras International opened during 2007.